Machi Picchu. Inca Trail trek 4 days

 You can not set out on your own as a private adventurer.

-Short Inca Trail Review
+Inca Trail Trek Review In A Nutshell

 The whole group of hikers on the top of Dead Womans pass, the highest point of the Inca Trail.
 Everyone smiling and very happy with the accomplishment.